amyyf/christopher-allen-photography/README.md

 [x] Informative error messaging
 [x] Styles!
 Responsive!
 [x] Fix nav arrows in galleries to wrap to beginning
-[ ] Size images from Contentful appropriately for album layout [ ] Pretty urls (maybe, nice to have)
+[ ] Size images from Contentful appropriately for album layout; can images be pre-fetched for speed?
+[ ] Pretty urls (maybe, nice to have)

 ## Dev instructions